- PDF for offline use:

-Step 2 – Identifying and select the Required Components
+Step 2 – Identify and Select the Required Components

-Next, the installer will inspect the system to determine which, if any, required components are missing and need to be downloaded and installed.
+Next, the installer will inspect the system to determine which required components are missing and need to be downloaded and installed.
 You can select which products you wish to download here:

 The Xamarin installer should automatically inherit network proxy settings for the active network interface from the system.
 To manually configure the proxy open Application > System Preferences.app and select the